UrbanCode/UCADF-Core-Library/README.md

 # Key Features

 ## Abstraction/Isolation Layer
 UrbanCode provides an extensive set of both documented, and undocumented RESTful APIs.
-The behavior of these APIs can change with each UrbanCode release as the production functionality is changed or new functionality is added.
+The behavior of these APIs can change with each UrbanCode release as the product functionality is changed or new functionality is added.

 The UCADF actions provide an abstraction/isolation layer that has the logic to perform a given action, e.g. create a component, predictably across versions while being backward, and forward compatible.